 75% of the crowd headed to Après ski will be coming from the slopes so dress the part!
 And bring a jacket, too.
 As soon as the sun goes down your little bum will be freezing!

 A Night Out (time for da clubs)

 Citizen’s Rocket Mid Size Skinny // J.Crew Cardigan // J.Crew Carri Cami // Madewell Ribbed Circle Scarff // North Face Mittens // Blondo Eden Over The Knee Boots // Michael Kors Small Skorpios’ Crossbody Bag

 What about a night out on the town?
-Every ski town has boom-boom room and/or a honky tonk where you can dance the night away.
+Every ski town has a boom-boom room and/or a honky-tonk where you can dance the night away.
 What to wear is tricky because it’s hot-hot-hot inside the bar and literally freezing outside.
 The key?
 Bulk-free (packable) layers.

-For shoes the most important thing is traction, you do not want to be slip sliding around especially while inebriated.
-Water resistant or waterproof is always preferable, which doesn’t mean you have to wear snowshoes.
-UGG, Timberland, North Face and even designer brands like Michael Kors and make very stylish winter weather boots.
+For shoes, the most important thing is traction.
+You do not want to be slip sliding around –especially while inebriated.
+Water resistant or waterproof is always preferable but that doesn’t mean you have to wear snowshoes.
+UGG, Timberland, North Face and even designer brands like Michael Kors make very stylish winter weather boots.